 China also uses civilian fishing ships as a form of maritime militia, as well as mobile oil exploration platforms, to assert and defend its maritime claims.
-U.S. analysts in recent years have paid increasing attention to the role of China's maritime militia in China's salami-slicing strategy.73
+U.S. analysts in recent years have paid increasing attention to the role of China's maritime militia as a key tool for implementing China's salami-slicing strategy.85 DOD states that